1.”Keep” your publishing.

 The truth is the big labels are not able to “make” you a star.
 They are no more in possession of the secret formula for success than the next viral internet star.

 They may have the infrastructure, resources and connections to make sure the music gets out there but they can’t force people to like it.

-The cost of releasing an album on a major is so high that in most cases you have to go at least silver (60,000 units) just to break even.
+The cost of releasing an album on a major is very so high.
+In most

 Based on the ratio of artists that signed major record label deals in the UK compared to those whose albums went gold (100,000 units) your chance of being a huge success with a major label is just 5.7%.